 Examination of cultural differences and the handling of special needs population by the criminal justice system, including current trends in meeting community needs.
 Emphasis on development of the knowledge and skill sets required of the criminal justice professional to address the needs and issues of diverse clientele throughout the criminal justice process.
-Strategies for mediation, conflict resolution and critical incident management for law enforcement and corrections personnel, including hostage negotiation.
+Strategies for mediation, conflict resolution and critical incident management.

 Division: Business and Public Services